 For more articles about retirement planning and investing click here.

 80/20 Financial Services is an Independent Registered Investment Advisor (RIA) registered in the state of Missouri (CRD# 300772).
-We help clients in Missouri and throughout the United States prosper in retirement.
 Being independent allows us to work exclusively for YOU.

 Photo by D koi on Unsplash